sdoval27/readme-generator/clientREADME.md

 7. [Questions](#questions)

 ## Description:
-- description
+- purpose

 ## Installation:
-- na
+- yeah

 ## Usage:
-- na
+- no

 ## Contributing:
-- na
+- sure

 ## Tests:
-- na
+- okay

 ## License:
-- MIT
+- GPL

 ## Questions:
-- Visit my github at: sasha
+- Visit my github at: sdovla
-- You can contact me at: email
+- You can contact me at: lkjsf
 - Questions about this project?
-Visit this project's repository [here](link).
+Visit this project's repository [here](lskdjf).